Another appalling decision by a member of the Administrative Appeals Tribunal

 Further to the above, the sponsor, in giving verbal evidence, stated that she feared damage to herself and her son if her husband were required to return to Vietnam.
 The child was young, and according to the sponsor, required the love and care of both parents.
 As adduced by the sponsor, the child suffered from eczema, and her husband helped during the night, presumably with managing the child’s condition.

 The sponsor indicated that she lived only with her son and the applicant and that her relatives live a significant distance away from her residence.
-The sponsor further clarified that she saw her other Australian relatives only infrequently as her parents were aged, and her siblings lived some distance away from her residence, further highlighting the sponsor’s lack of support should she be separated from the applicant.
+The sponsor further clarified that she saw her other Australian relatives only infrequently, as her parents were aged, and her siblings lived some distance away from her residence, further highlighting the sponsor’s lack of a support network, should she be separated from the applicant.

 Further verbal evidence was provided by the mother-in-law and a friend of the applicant, with both testimonies attesting to the genuineness of the sponsor’s relationship with the applicant and the applicant’s status as a supportive father and husband.

-Considerations by the Member
+Considerations by the Member of the AAT

 In response to the above claims, the Member saw fit to regard the sponsor’s intention to accompany the applicant to Vietnam as ameliorating any claimed physiological detriment posed to the sponsor.
-More egregiously, most other claims of the applicant were largely dismissed by the Member, citing the ability of the sponsor and applicant to “mitigate” any detriment or risk, yet providing no further guidance on how the Member came to such an opinion or what “measures” were expected to be open to the sponsor for this purpose.
+More egregiously, most other claims of the applicant were largely dismissed by the Member, citing the ability of the sponsor and applicant to take “measures” to “mitigate” any detriment or risk, yet providing no further guidance on how the Member came to such an opinion or what “measures” were expected to be open to the sponsor for this purpose.

 It was opined by the Member that “further measures” could be taken by the parties to mitigate the risk of contracting the virus whilst relocating to Vietnam.
 Any financial detriment arising from emigration was similarly deemed capable of mitigation through “measures”.
 On all claims, the Member appealed to unidentified “measures” as mitigating factors upon which all claims of the sponsor could be dismissed.